Rapptz/gum/docs/api/video/rect.rst

 .. |rect| replace:: :class:`rect`
 .. |vector| replace:: :class:`vector`

-SDL offers ways to create simple rectangles and points.
-SDL++ extends this by giving rectangles a more object oriented API, and extending points to be full basic two-dimensional vector types.
-Through the |vector| class, you will be able to interact with the SDL++ API more fluidly.
+SDL offers ways to create simple rectangles and points. ``gum`` extends this by giving rectangles a more object oriented API, and extending points to be full basic two-dimensional vector types.
+Through the |vector| class, you will be able to interact with the ``gum`` API more fluidly.

 These files can be included through::

     // for rect
-    #include <sdl++/video/rect.hpp>
+    #include <gum/video/rect.hpp>

     // for vector
-    #include <sdl++/video/vector.hpp>
+    #include <gum/video/vector.hpp>

 .. class:: rect